20% Lighter Structure in 20% of the Time, Easier to Learn and Use, Computationally Faster

 Successful LADEE satellite designed

-NASA Ames uses HyperSizer software to optimize the first modular Common Bus vehicle for use in a moon-dust mission.
+NASA used HyperSizer to optimize the first modular Common Bus vehicle for use in a moon-dust mission.
 By using HyperSizer throughout the design-test-build cycle, the engineering team could fully validate their modular design for LADEE.
-The software provided other benefits as well.
-During critical design review (CDR), for instance, Fernandez was able to produce graphical outputs that clearly illustrated structural margins, critical load cases, and critical failure modes.
+During critical design review (CDR), NASA was able to produce graphical outputs that clearly illustrated structural margins, critical load cases, and critical failure modes.
 The tool generated a stress report that became part of the final Primary Structure Stress Substantiation Report.

 Craig Collier (right) congratulates the winners of the second annual Collier Research HyperSizer American Institute of Aeronautics and Astronautics (AIAA) Structures Best Paper Award, K. Chauncey Wu (left), Bret K. Stanford, Glenn A. Hrinda, Zhuosong Wang, Robert A. Martin, and H. Alicia Kim, for their paper entitled "Structural Assessment of Advanced Composite Tow-Steered Shells" presented at the 2014 SciTech Conference.
 The award, which was endowed by Collier Research, will continue to be presented at the yearly conference.